realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 ## Inter-Pod Communication

 When pod-A on a node wants to communicate with pod-B on the *same* node, traffic from pod A's `eth0` goes through its veth end (`veth0-pod`), out the other veth end (`veth0-bridge`), onto the bridge.
 The bridge then, acting as a Layer 2 switch, forwards the traffic directly to the `veth0-bridge` end of pod B, which then enters pod B's namespace via its `veth0-pod` (internal `eth0`).
-The bridge itself is connected to the host's network stack.
+The bridge interface is attached to the host network namespace, allowing traffic between pods and the host or external networks to be forwarded.

 ![Figure: Container network setup on a node](Kubernetes%20Networking-1758168916151.webp)